 King Bestows Medals On Jordanian Institutions, Individuals On 80Th Independence Day

+Amman, May 25 (Petra)-- His Majesty King Abdullah II on Monday bestowed Royal medals on Jordanian institutions and individuals on the occasion of Jordan's 80th Independence Day, in recognition of their distinguished achievements and contributions to Jordan's progress and modernization.

-The ceremony, held at Al Husseiniya Palace, was attended by Her Majesty Queen Rania and Their Royal Highnesses Crown Prince Hussein, Prince Hashem, Princess Salma, and Princess Rajwa, as well as a number of Royal family members, and senior officials and officers, according to a Royal Court statement.
+The ceremony, held at Al Husseiniya Palace, was attended by Her Majesty Queen Rania Al Abdullah and Their Royal Highnesses Crown Prince Al Hussein bin Abdullah II, Prince Hashem bin Abdullah II, Princess Salma bint Abdullah II, and Princess Rajwa Al Hussein, as well as a number of Royal family members, and senior officials and officers.

 His Majesty bestowed the Order of Al Istiqlal (Independence) of the First Degree on the national football team, in recognition of their qualification for the 2026 World Cup for the first time in the team's history, and for finishing as runners-up in the FIFA Arab Cup Qatar 2025, as well as for embodying national pride and igniting national spirit among Jordanians.